dadahcr2/reference/_pages/venglish.md

 - “To fly uphill, you need to improve your wings → “… to have upgraded wings”
 - “make a jump at the top of the hill”  → “jump at the top of the hill”
 - “Not cling” - “not get stuck”

+**Salt Mountain**
+- “gain acceleration” is not wrong but maybe “accelerate” would be better?
+- “…and NOT make the jump” → “… and DO NOT make the jump”
+- “Release a little early Jump Shocks…” → “release Jump Shocks a little early…"
+- “To give acceleration” → “to gain speed”
+- - “the higher the speed, the harder it is to drive” - bus cannot “drive” in the air - maybe “use thrusters” instead?
+- “Make a hook for the rest of the fuel” → “turn before using the rest of the fuel”